ramuit44/galactusCrockeryShoppingCart/README.md

 ### Building

 Run `grunt` to prepare your web assets in the `dist` directory.
-The default taks does the following.
+The default tasks does the following.
  * clean - Clean the existing assets in the dist folder.
  * jshint - Run jshint validation  and create the report.
  * html2js - Covert the component html templates to js and have them added to templateCache using html2js. <b>Performance Boost</b>